opengovernment/opengovernment/README.md

 # Overview

 This project powers [OpenGovernment.org](http://opengovernment.org) and was started by the [Participatory Politics Foundation](http://ppolitics.org).
-James McKinney of [Open North](http://opennorth.ca) is tech lead.

 We hope you'll get involved!
 Read our [Contributors' Guide](https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md) for details.